Review of California Penal Code 664/187 Attempted Murder Laws and Best Defenses

 Self-defense

-There may also be other defenses, such as a reasonable argument of self-defense, where we might be able to show proof the alleged victim was actually the aggressor and you only used force to protect yourself.
+There may also be other defenses, such as a reasonable argument of self-defense, in which we might be able to show proof that the alleged victim was actually the aggressor and that you only used force to protect yourself.

-Other factors that prosecutors are going to look at is your criminal record and whether or not somebody was hurt, which can alter our defense strategy.
+Other factors that prosecutors will look at are your criminal record and whether or not somebody was hurt, which can alter our defense strategy.

-If somebody fires a weapon and hits the person and nearly kills them and that person has horrible injuries, that's certainly going to be a much more significant factor than a situation where someone is shot at, the bullets miss and they have no injuries whatsoever.
+Suppose somebody fires a weapon and hits the person and nearly kills them and that person has horrible injuries.
+In that case, that's certainly going to be a much more significant factor than a situation where someone is shot at, the bullets miss, and they have no injuries whatsoever.

-Both situations are serious, but the one where somebody is significantly hurt is obviously going to be treated more harshly where the one where somebody doesn't get hurt.
+Both situations are serious, but the one in which somebody is significantly hurt is obviously going to be treated more harshly than the one in which somebody doesn't get hurt.

 So, if you or a loved one is charged with attempted murder in California and there's a premeditation and deliberation allegation, you need help.